mend/renovate-ce-ee/docs/configuration-options.md

-# Mend Renovate Self-hosted Configuration Options
+# Mend Renovate Self-hosted App Configuration Options

 Mend Renovate Enterprise Edition runs with one or more **_Server_** containers and one or more **_Worker_** containers.
 Mend Renovate Community Edition runs on a single Server container that also performs the Worker actions.